freiric/sphinx-knowledge/source/Container/docker/index.rst

 .. code-block:: shell

-   docker containter ls # list of running containter docker start -it run sh #  start a conatiner and run a termina while attaching standard input/output docker exec -it containerid sh # execute a command (here a terminal) in a running container docker inspect ...
+   docker container ls # list of running containter docker start -it run sh #  start a conatiner and run a termina while attaching standard input/output docker exec -it containerid sh # execute a command (here a terminal) in a running container docker inspect ...